waymarkedtrails/waymarked-trails-site/README.md

 This package contains all parts required to run the website:

+* api      - CherryPy application that serves the Rest API
+* config   - configuratoin and customization
 * db       - update scripts for the database, requires osgende
-* django - dynamic part of the website
+* django   - contains localization files
-* static - static part of the website
+* frontend - website (CherryPy code, templates and static content)

 Documentation
 ------------